Balayage Placement: The 15 Commandments

-1. Balayage looks easier than it is, so to develop the proper skill level, you must be prepared to practice, practice, practice.
+1. Balayage placement looks easier than it is, so to develop the proper skill level you must be prepared to practice, practice, practice.
 Commit to learning the technique—develop a passion to excel.

-2. Placement is always dictated by the cut, so if you plan to balayage your client, always cut the hair first.
+2. Balayage placement is always dictated by the cut so if you plan to balayage your client, always cut the hair first.

 3. Consistency is key.
-“Place desired quantity of lightener in your mixing bowl, and half the amount of Nutri-developer desired.
-Mix thoroughly, until the texture of the lightener is smooth and dense—like fondant icing.
-Finally, add the remaining developer needed for application, and whisk until blended, for a creamy Greek yogurt consistency,” says Nancy Braun, L’Oréal Professionnel Artist.
+“Place the desired quantity of lightener into your mixing bowl with half the amount of Nutri-developer desired.
+Mix thoroughly until the texture of the lightener is smooth and dense, like fondant icing.
+Finally, add the remaining developer needed for application and whisk until blended for a creamy Greek yogurt consistency,” says L’Orèal Professionnel Artist Nancy Braun.

-5. Observe the hair carefully as you work—look for areas of contrast and variances of light and dark.
+5. Observe the hair carefully as you work, looking for areas of contrast and variances of light and dark.
 This is what makes balayage different from foil highlights—the placement of color is guided by the natural movement of the hair.

-6. When placing highlights, remember that the hairline and part areas are crucial—this is where women want to see light.
-You might only place one or two highlights in this area, but doing so gives the hair “sparkle” on top.
+6. When placing highlights, remember that the hairline and part areas are crucial.
+This is where clients want to see light.
+You might only place one or two highlights in this area, but doing so gives the hair a pop of brightness on top.
 The idea is to lighten the hair as if a spotlight is shining on top of the head.
-The result will look as if your client has been luxuriating on the beach for three weeks!
+The result will look as if your client has been luxuriating on the beach for weeks!

-7. Be conscious of the “money piece.”
+7. Be conscious of the money piece.
 This is a highlighted section one-to-two inches behind the hairline at the part that contrasts with the base color.
-It’s the focal point of the highlight design that draws the eye and really “pops.”
+The balayage placement here is the focal point of the highlight design that draws the eye and really POPS.

-8. Create babylights around the face for a brighter effect, says Jamie.
-Foiling these pieces allow for more controlled placement.
+8. Create babylights around the face for a brighter effect.
+Foiling these pieces allows for more controlled placement.
 The result?
 A pop of light and dimension!

 11. Make sure that you are always looking underneath each section to be sure the ends are fully saturated.
-Keeps midlengths clean and the finish will be dimensional balayage perfection.
+Keep midlengths clean and the finish will be dimensional balayage perfection.

 12. Put away the foils!
-Instead, separate horizontal balayage sections with clear plastic wrap, which allows you to observe the progression of the development.
+Instead, separate horizontal balayage sections with clear plastic wrap.
+This will allow you to observe the progression of the development.

-13. Balayage can be done on any base color because the effect is so natural, and lowlights can be balayaged too!
-If you’re highlighting and lowlighting the hair, apply the balayage highlights first and then place the lowlights in-between the bleached sections.
+13. Balayage can be done on any base color because the effect is so natural, and lowlights can be balayaged, too!
+If you’re highlighting and lowlighting the hair, apply the balayage highlights first and then place the lowlights in-between the lightened sections.